 8 ways to improve the resident experience at your communities

 If you haven’t already heard, we just published our first-ever, State of the Resident Experience Report!
 For those who have yet to read it, the report reveals some fresh insights about resident experience management.
-Not only that, but we went in-depth around seven areas that can improve resident satisfaction.
+Not only that, but we went in-depth around eight areas that improve resident satisfaction.

 We encourage you to download the report and read through the results!
 But in the meantime, we’re here to give you the Cliff’s Notes on one important piece.
-And that’s the seven key areas of the community experience that impacts resident satisfaction.
+And that’s the key areas of the community experience that impacts resident satisfaction.